kgofron/hg2git/README.md

 Release version of this converter of EPICS iocs to git are available on github.
 Please report any problems of feature requests on the issues page of the https://github.com/kgofron/hg2git.

-This mercurial to git converter was tested only for inPlace (within repo) conversion of EPICS iocs, and supports following options.
+This mercurial to git converter was tested only for inPlace (within hg repo) conversion of EPICS iocs, and supports following options.
 * -r . {local inPlace hg repository to be migrated into git/gitlab}
 * -D7  {Debian 7 repository; no option when using Debian 10}
 * -as pAS {turboPmac ioc autosave files from as/req and as/save}